IQSS/dataverse/modules/container-configbaker/README.md

 # Config Baker

-The config baker container may be used to execute all sorts of tasks around setting up, preparing and finalizing an instance of the Dataverse software.
+The Config Baker container may be used to execute all sorts of tasks around setting up, preparing and finalizing an instance of the Dataverse software.
 Its focus is bootstrapping non-initialized installations.

 You may use this image as is, base your own derivative image on it or use bind mounts to change behavior.